Sana-Munir-Alam/Sana-Munir-Alam/README.md

 ## Currently Working On

-- **Digital Scavenger Hunt** — extending the event platform with additional puzzle types and enhanced admin analytics
-- **StudySyncAI** — a database and AI-integrated study management system with smart scheduling and progress tracking
+- **Synapse Flow AI** — a database and AI-integrated study management system with smart scheduling and progress tracking, group chats, document embeddings and more.
-- **Multi-Threaded Chatrooms** — OS-level concurrent chatroom system in C exploring thread synchronization, mutex locks, and socket programming

 ---